Mauro-Camargo/challengepythonapi/README.md

 aws cognito-idp admin-respond-to-auth-challenge --user-pool-id <YOUR_USER_POOL_ID> --client-id <YOUR_CLIENT_ID> --challenge-name NEW_PASSWORD_REQUIRED --challenge-responses 'NEW_PASSWORD=<PutYourNewPassword>,USERNAME=challengeuser' --session "<PUT_YOUR_SESSION_TOKEN>"
 ```

 With this information, you can configure your HTTP client to make requests.
-An example Postman/Insomnia collection is available in the `CollectionExample` folder of this project.
+An example Postman collection is available in the `CollectionExample` folder of this project.

 ---